-Much is made of Laban's duplicity, but in the Jewish tradition, it is Rachel's actions in this drama that garner the most attention.
-In the Oral Tradition, which Jesus was certainly taught as a young boy in synagogue, Rachel and Jacob had worked out ahead of time secret signals to assure him that the veiled bride was indeed Rachel, and not Leah.
+Much is made of Laban's duplicity, but in Jewish tradition, Rachel's actions garner the most attention.
+In our tradition, which Jesus was taught as a boy in synagogue, Rachel and Jacob worked out secret signals to assure that the veiled bride was indeed Rachel, and not Leah.